LaviSchlyter/Distributed-Intelligent-Sytems/READ_ME.md

 The leader-follower architecture is implemented to move in formation toward a common goal.
 In each flock, there is always one leader and the other robots are followers.
 For the leader, one controller has been implemented for each world (crossing_leader, obstacle_leader) .For the followers, two controllers have been implemented for each world (crossing_follower_laplacian, crossing_follower_mataric, obstacle_follower_laplacian, obstacle_follower_mataric).
+Note that by default we will run the best set of weight for each world: they come either from PSO optimization or are hand-tuned empirical values.
+It is however possible to change this setting, by changing the PSO value to 0 or 1 manually.
 Each one of these controllers has several functionalities, that will be described for each world below:

 -- "Obstacles" and "test_obstacles" world -- mataric controller: